International Graduate Admissions

 Upon graduation or completion of the semester, request that a final transcript be sent directly to UWG to determine final admission status.
 If your school(s) cannot send them directly to UWG, you may send them making sure they meet one of the following requirements:

 - Submit official transcripts from each college or university you have attended.
 Foreign Credential Evaluation for all course work that is not awarded by a recognized institution holding United States accreditation.
-The evaluation service utilized must belong to the National Association of Credential Evaluation Services (NACES), such as the World Education Service (WES), or Josef Silny and Associates.
-All evaluations must be course-by-course, with a GPA conversion.
+The evaluation service utilized must belong to the National Association of Credential Evaluation Services (NACES), or the Association of International Credential Evaluators (AICE), such as the World Education Service (WES), Josef Silny and Associates, or Spantran.
+All evaluations must be course-by-course, with GPA conversion.

 - Students applying to the College of Education must have their evaluation completed by Josef Silny & Associates, Inc. or Educational Credential Evaluators, Inc. Failing to have an evaluation from one of these two agencies will result in the applicant being denied admission to the College of Education.